AtlasOfLivingAustralia/phylolink/README.md

 ```
 Save the config file as ```phylolink-config.properties``` in directory ```/data/phylolink/config/```.

 Install postgres on your local machine. create role with password and database according to the information given in ```phylolink-config.properties```.

+## Installing the DB locally

+These instructions are for Mac OSX Yosemite.
+Adapt them as necessary for your environment.

+1. Install Postgres (e.g. using Homebrew: ```brew install postgresql```)
+1. Create the data directory (e.g. /data/postgres)
+1. Make sure the owner of the directory is not a super user (i.e. not root) and is the same as the user who will run the postgres server
+1. Make sure the directory permissions are 0700 (e.g. ```sudo chmod 700 /data/postgres```)
+1. Configure the database: ```initdb -D /data/postgres```
+1. Start the server: ```postgres -D /data/postgres```
+1. Create the user: ```createuser phylo -P``` (-P prompts for a password: if not specified, the user will not have a password)
+1. Create the database: ```createdb phylolink```

 ## Installing on virtual machine
 ```
 ansible-playbook phylolink.yml -i inventories/vagrant/phylolink-vagrant --sudo --private-key ~/.vagrant.d/insecure_private_key -u vagrant